McKenzie Endowed Professor Health Equity Research, Founding Director, Center of Population Sciences for Health Equity

 C-PHSE Center Innovation Park

-Dr. Wong has expertise in community-based research targeting racial/ethnic and underserved populations with a history of or who are currently using alcohol, tobacco, and other drugs (ATOD) and engaging in HIV-related risk practices.
-His NIH-funded research (since 2001) focuses on the social epidemiology of ATOD, HIV, and other non-HIV sexually transmitted infections (STIs) among these populations in the China, Panamá, South Africa, Tajikistan, U.S., Việt Nam, and Russia.
+With a background in social psychology and management, Dr. Wong has expertise in conducting community-engaged research targeting racial/ethnic and underserved populations with a history of or who are currently using alcohol, tobacco, and other drugs (ATOD) and engaging in HIV-related risk practices.
+His NIH-funded research focuses on the social epidemiology of ATOD, HIV, and other non-HIV sexually transmitted infections among these populations.
+Notably, Dr. Wong has extensive experience directing multi-site scientific and implementation science research programs involving academic, governmental, and non-governmental collaborators in the U.S., Panama, South Africa, China, Tajikistan, Vietnam, and Russia.
+Before returning to academia full-time in 2000, Dr. Wong spent almost 7 years directing health prevention programs targeting immigrants, refugees, and ex-offenders—half of this period he served in executive management positions.

 EDUCATION